SeanPoints/NEWFIRM/README.md

 **TrimImage.py** - This program reads the individual detector images in their directory and trims the image, removing the overscan region.

-**SortCombDarks.py** - This programs reads the files in the directory and finds those that I have OBSTYPE "dark".
+**SortCombDarks.py** - This programs reads the files in the directory and finds those that have OBSTYPE="dark".
 For those dark frames, it reads the FITS header keywords for the exposure time per coadd (EXPCOADD), the number of coadds (COADDS), and the number of Fowler samples (FSAMPLE).
 The program then combines dark frames with same values of the aforementioned keywords.
-The output files are called dark_[EXPCOADD]s
+The output files are called dark_[EXPCOADD]s_[COADDS]c_[FSAMPLE]f_[CCD].fits, providing a unique name for each dark.

-**SortCombFlats.py** -
+**SortCombFlats.py** - This program reads the files in the directory and finds those that have OBSTYPE="dflat".
+It sorts the flats based on the FITS keyword headers FILTER.
+The program reads the FITS keyword DFLAMPVA to determine if the dome flats are "on" or "off".
+The programs scales the individual flat sby the mode and median combines them.
+The "off" flats are then subtracted from the "on" flats, producing a master flat for the filter.
+The master flat is normalized by the median value to produce a normalized flat.
+The output files are flat_[FILTER]_[lamp_status]_[CCD]

 **MakeBadPixMask.py** -